 A study was published in nature neuroscience about an experiment that was conducted on two sets of blind human patients who suffered from migraines.
 The first set was completely blind and could not see images or sense light; and the second set were considered legally blind so they could not see images but could detect light.

 The migraines of those who were completely blind did not get worse, when exposed to blue light however the migraines of those who were only legally blind and able to detect light worsened.
-(Study 2)
+(Study 2).
+Here are what you should and shouldn't do when you have migraine.

 Here are a few tips to avoid blue light so that you can hopefully reduce the number and severity of migraine episodes you have.